Weight Gain During Pregnancy Affects Your Delivery

 Protein Intake Recommendations

-In the United States, its recommended that the average American get 10 percent to 35 percent of their calories from protein.4 For women, this averages to about 46 grams of protein each day.4 During the first trimester this should be the goal.
+In the United States, it’s recommended that the average American get 10 percent to 35 percent of their calories from protein.4 For women, this averages to about 46 grams of protein each day.4 During the first trimester this should be the goal.
 But during the second and third trimesters, protein becomes even more important.
 It’s essential to the baby’s growth, especially the brain and muscles.
 Moms-to-be should consume 75 grams to 100 grams of protein per day.5

 General Exercise Recommendations